TomasHubelbauer/markright/readme.md

 act on the various exceptional conditions, but to aid prototyping, we'll provide this quality of life improvement.

-#### Improve the output of failed comparisons and maybe even other bits

-If the comparison is between two short lines, show them side by side on the line or even just highlight the changes if they are not too big within the line.

-If the comparison is between two longer lines, show them one on top of the other and consider highlighting changes, too.

-If the comparison is between two multi-line strings, indent and print a preview of the differences and an ellipsis or maybe some message with how many more differences are not shown.

-Maybe also use the same thing to print preview of file creations, modifications, script contents being run etc.

 #### Offer an option to run in Windows Sandbox by using a shared directory

 Probably by allowing `wsb` as a control keyword in a shell script fenced code